Xhelo99/Xhelo99/README.md

 # 👋 Hi, I'm Mariglen Xhelo

-I'm a Data Science graduate with a strong foundation in IT and Electronics Engineering, based in Frankfurt am Main, Germany.
+I'm an IT Engineer graduate with a strong foundation in Software Engineering and Electronics Engineering, based in Frankfurt am Main, Germany.
 I'm passionate about machine learning, computer vision, and building intelligent systems that solve real-world problems.

 🎓 **M.Eng. in Information Technology**
 Frankfurt University of Applied Sciences (2025)